-🐳 Docker installation
+π³ Docker installation

 This example lacks necessary security measures.
 Ensure you implement the required security steps before using it in a production environment.

-This is why nats and grafana are bound to 127.0.0.1 and not exposed to internet by default.
+and not exposed to internet by default.

-Docker compose Quickstart
+Docker compose Quickstartβ

 A docker compose is available and is recommended to quickly deploy and test all the components.

 Firstly you will need to download all the content from this folder.
-You will find 3 files:
+You will find 2 files:

 docker-compose.yml